Should you refinance your car? Pros and Cons

 Refinancing a car can save you money, but it’s not always the best option.
 You may want to hold off on refinancing if any of these scenarios apply to you.

+• Financing fees outweigh the benefits.
 It’s important to look out for any fees associated with refinancing.
-For example, there may be prepayment penalties for paying off your current auto loan earlier than planned with your refinance loan.
-You may have to pay some additional interest in addition to the principal.
+For example, you may be subject to prepayment penalties for paying off your current auto loan earlier than planned with your refinance loan.

 How difficult is it to refinance?